finasilvasantiste/udacity_data_engineering_nanodegree__project_3/README.md

 ## Config file
 - Make a copy of the file `dwh.cfg.sample` and call it just `dwh.cfg`.
-- Enter your credentials.
+- Replace the empty values with your credentials, and leave the filled out values as they are.
   Make sure not to use any quotation marks.

 ## Dependencies
 - Install the pipenv virtual environment by running `pip3 install pipenv`.